-Summary : A journey through Cambodia and Vietnam makes for a hugely interesting and varied experience.
-With magnificent Angkor Wat the centerpiece, the Angkor area stands out as a place that absolutely must be experienced.
-At the Cambodian capital of Phnom Penh you’ll bear witness to the devastating effects of the rule of the Khmer Rouge, and also experience the dynamic, positive spirit of these people as they rapidly rebuild their lives and country.
-You’ll also stay in the great Vietnamese city of Saigon (officially called Ho Chi Minh City), a burgeoning metropolis with an interesting colonial legacy.
+Summary : A journey through Cambodia and Vietnam makes for a memorable and varied experience.
+Exploring Vietnam and Cambodia along the Mekong River offers access to traditional villages as well as bustling cities for a panoramic and immersive experience of these two very different countries.
+With magnificent Angkor Wat as the centerpiece, the Angkor area stands out as a place that absolutely must be experienced.
+Visit Phnom Penh and Saigon, touring sites important to the cities’ 20th-century histories, and encounter the dynamic, positive spirit of the people of these extraordinary regions.
+In the great Vietnamese city of Saigon (officially called Ho Chi Minh City), explore a burgeoning metropolis with an interesting colonial legacy.
 These beautiful countries with centuries of history and culture provide a fascinating, rich experience.

 Itinerary varies for select departures.
 See end of page for details.

 Free Subscription: Complimentary 1-year subscription to National Geographic Magazine (one per booking).

 Arrive in Siem Reap, the gateway to Angkor, in the evening.
 Spend the next three nights at outstanding La Résidence d’Angkor, built along the Siem Reap River in traditional Khmer style, with spacious rooms with teak furniture and bamboo screens